 - sweet potato

-As with humans, fruits and vegetables supply many necessary vitamins and minerals that your dog needs to eat each day.
+While also providing carbohydrates, it's important to dedicate a separate section to fruits and vegetables.
+As with humans, these foods supply necessary vitamins and minerals that a dog needs.
 With that being said, there are some fruits and vegetables that are beneficial for the human diet but can be toxic to your canine companion.

-When making substitutions for homemade dog food recipes, be sure to do your research to ensure that the fruits and veggies you're using are safe and healthy for your pup.
-Some fruits and vegetables that are good for dogs include:
+When making substitutions for homemade dog food recipes, be sure to do your research to ensure that the fruits and veggies you're using are safe and healthy for the dog.
+Some fruits and vegetables that are good to include dog food recipes include:

 - bell peppers